-During the Senate debate on the new U.S.-Russian Strategic Arms Reduction Treaty (New START) in 2010, many members noted that this treaty did not impose any limits on nonstrategic, or shorter-range, nuclear weapons.
-Many also noted that Russia possessed a far greater number of these shorter-range systems than did the United States.
+Strategic Arms Reduction Treaty (New START), many Members noted that this treaty did not impose any limits on nonstrategic nuclear weapons and that Russia possessed a far greater number of these systems than did the United States.
 Some expressed particular concerns about the threat that Russian nonstrategic nuclear weapons might pose to U.S. allies in Europe; others argued that these weapons might be vulnerable to theft or sale to nations or groups seeking their own nuclear weapons.
 In response to these concerns, the Senate, in its Resolution of Ratification on New START, stated that the United States should seek to initiate within one year, "negotiations with the Russian Federation on an agreement to address the disparity between the non-strategic (tactical) nuclear weapons stockpiles of the Russian Federation and of the United States and to secure and reduce tactical nuclear weapons in a verifiable manner."
+In addition, in the FY2013 Defense Authorization Act (H.R.
+4310, Section 1037), Congress again indicated that "the United States should pursue negotiations with the Russian Federation aimed at the reduction of Russian deployed and nondeployed nonstrategic nuclear forces."